 If your manager hands you some cash and asks you to stop and get her a coffee drink before work the next morning, she is asking you to perform a "special mission."
 Even if it's completely unrelated to work, such as walking your boss's dog, employers generally are liable for injuries related to these extra tasks.

 It is not always clear whether an injury that seems work related is covered by workers' compensation.
 If any of the exceptions to the going and coming rule listed above apply to your injury, you may have a claim for benefits.
-Have an experienced workers' comp attorney review your claim at absolutely no cost to you.
+Have an experienced workers' comp attorney provide an initial review of your claim at absolutely no cost to you.